 - Salt, pepper and ketchup are the standard condiments.
 Hot sauce, sriracha and salsa can also season the sandwich.

-how to meal prep breakfast sandwiches
+how to make breakfast sandwiches in advance

 The handheld breakfast is perfect to make ahead of time.
 Prepare a half dozen or so of these Jersey sandwiches in advance.
 Let cool completely after cooking and assembling the sandwiches.
 Then wrap in plastic wrap or my choice of a waxed paper bag and store in the refrigerator for up to 3 days.
 Reheat for about a minute or so on 70% power in the microwave and breakfast is ready!